hdShang/arxiv-daily/docs/cs-CL/2025-09-11/papers/250909303v1-from-scratch-to-silver-creating-trustworthy-training-data-for-patent.md

 ---
 layout: default
-title: From scratch to silver: Creating trustworthy training data for patent-SDG classification using Large Language Models
+title: "From scratch to silver: Creating trustworthy training data for patent-SDG classification using Large Language Models"
 ---

 # From scratch to silver: Creating trustworthy training data for patent-SDG classification using Large Language Models